-The fifth annual Japan-U.S. Military Program (JUMP) Dinner will take place on Friday, February 21, 2020 at the Army and Navy Club on Farragut Square in Washington, D.C.
-The speaker for this year’s dinner will be Admiral Patrick Walsh, USN (Ret.), Commander of Joint Support Force, Operation TOMODACHI.
+The fifth annual Japan-U.S. Military Program (JUMP) Dinner took place on Friday, February 21, 2020 at the Army and Navy Club on Farragut Square in Washington, D.C.
+The speaker for this year’s dinner was Admiral Patrick Walsh, (USN, Ret.), Commander of Joint Support Force, Operation TOMODACHI.
 Operation TOMODACHI responded to the Great East Japan Earthquake and Tsunami.
-Previous keynote speakers include Secretary of the Air Force Heather Wilson, Chief of Naval Operations John Richardson, and Commandant of the Marine Corps Robert Neller.

 JUMP seeks to bring together those American service members, government employees, and their families who have served in Japan and would like to remain in contact with Japanese culture, language, and people, as well as stay informed about the U.S.-Japan Alliance.
 The program is a collaboration between Sasakawa USA, the National Association of Japan America Societies (NAJAS), and the Embassy of Japan in Washington, D.C.